 The following YouTube video shows Markle at 1300 cfs.

 A small ledge that has some play spots

-This ledge has a nice smooth surfing wave on the river left
+This ledge has a smooth surfing wave on river-left

-A nice wave with deeper water and a nice eddy on the right
+A wave with deeper water and an eddy on river-right

 A sloping drop of 4 to 5 feet into some big waves.
-There is a good eddy on the left next to the waves.
+A good eddy exists at river-left.
 Scout this from river-left.

-A big hole that comes after the waves of Big Drop.
-This hole can be a stopper at some levels or a play spot for some at lower levels.
-Scout this hole when you scout Big Drop.
+A big hole comes quickly after the waves of Big Drop.
+This can be a stopper at some levels, or a play spot for some at lower levels.
+(Scout this when you scout Big Drop.)